jameslu01/TDNODE/README.md

-# Explainable deep learning for tumor dynamic modeling and overall survival prediction using neural ODE
+# Explainable deep learning for tumor dynamic modeling and overall survival prediction using Neural-ODE

 This repository provides an implementation of Tumor Dynamic Neural-ODE (TDNODE), a pharmacology-informed neural network that enables model discovery from longitudinal tumor size data.
 This implementation of TDNODE provides a standardized workflow for the following: